yochaigal/cairn/wip/2e/overview-and-principles.md

 ### Caution

 - Fighting is a choice and rarely a wise one; consider whether violence is the best way to achieve your goals.
-- Try to stack the odds in your favor and retreat when things seem unfavorable.
+- Try to stack the odds in your favor, and retreat when things seem unfavorable.

 ### Planning